Mean Perplexity Is Lying to You

 Llama-4-Scout RAM (192 GB) 7.359 7.691

 On Llama-4-Scout, mean and median diverge by up to 0.33 PPL points (7.359 vs 7.691 at 192 GB).
-This divergence makes quality comparisons unreliable when only mean is reported.
+That kind of divergence makes quality comparisons unreliable when only mean gets reported.

 What to Report Instead